broadinstitute/dig-dug-server/README.md

 npm install
 ```

+Installations on Microsoft Windows may wish to use the **--no-optional** flag to avoid installation warnings due to the installation of packages targeting MacOSX (i.e. fsevents)

-You may initially get some errors of the form:
+In addition, you may initially get some errors of the form:

 ```
 npm WARN <some-package> requires a peer of <some-other-package> but none is installed.
 You must install peer dependencies yourself.